tboronczyk/alistair/README.md

 ### CrudModel

 `CrudModel` is an abstract class that extends `DbAccess` to provide methods for CRUD operations (create, retrieve, update, delete).
-Implementations must provide `columns` method returning an array of valid column names.
+Implementations must implement the `columns` method returning an array of known column names for the table.

+Implementations may override the `table` method returning the name of the table (the base implementation derives the table name from the class's name).
+Implementations may also override the `requiredColumns` method returning an array of column names required to perform create and update operations if the list is different from that returned by `column`.

 Methods defined by `CrudModelInterface`:

-  * `hasRequiredFields` - whether the data contains all necessary columns
+  * `table` - return the table name
+  * `columns` - return a list of known column names
+  * `requiredColumns` - return a list of column names required to create or update records
-  * `get` - return records, supports pagination
+  * `get` - return records, supports column filtering and pagination
-  * `getById` - return a record by ID
+  * `getById` - return a record by ID, supports column filtering
-  * `create` - create a record
+  * `create` - create a new record
-  * `update` - update a record
+  * `update` - update an existing record
-  * `delete` - delete a record
+  * `delete` - delete an existing record

 #### Example Usage